sukykaur/AzureGDPR/DWoverview.md

 ## Overview
 The General Data Protection Regulation (GDPR) is fundamentally about protecting and enabling the privacy rights of individuals.
 The GDPR establishes strict global privacy requirements governing how organizations manage and protect personal data while respecting individual choice - no matter where data is sent, processed, or stored.

-Microsoft Azure services meet the stringent GDPR security requirements and Microsoft's contractual commitments guarantee that organizations can:
+Microsoft Azure services meet the stringent GDPR security requirements.
+Microsoft's [contractual terms](http://aka.ms/Online-Services-Terms) commit Microsoft to the requirements on processors in GDPR Article 28 and other Articles of GDPR.
+These commitments guarantee that organizations can:
 - Respond to requests to correct, amend or delete personal data.
 - Detect and report personal data breaches.
 - Demonstrate compliance with the GDPR.